Bedrock-OSS/bedrock-wiki/docs/guide/software-preparation.md

 Download Krita: https://krita.org/en/

 - **GIMP**
 Gimp is similar to Krita in that it is a free and open source digital art program that has a vast arrays of tools.
-Where Kirta focuses more on illustration, GIMP focuses more on image manipulation (think Photoshop).
+Where Krita focuses more on illustration, GIMP focuses more on image manipulation (think Photoshop).
 Gimp also works on MAC or PC.
 Pros: GIMP has more than enough tools for editing Minecraft art
 Cons: The interface is not intuitive.
 Even though GIMP is powerful, it requires a steep learning curve.